 An example of increasing the efficiency of suppression is expressing feelings through crying.
 A person blocks crying even when it should be normal and required, which makes the ego create an illusion that he is rock solid and can’t cry.
 At the same time, he is disturbed by others’ crying, and regardless of the reason behind the crying, he acts disapprovingly.

-In situations similar to those in which the child has experienced a negative reaction from the environment to his or her expression of emotions, they will try to hold back or limit the response to a negative impulse from the environment.
+In situations similar to those in which the child has experienced a negative reaction from the environment to their expression of emotions, they will try to hold back or limit the response to a negative impulse from the environment.
 Simultaneously, the membrane’s muscle tone increases, and the sensitivity of the membrane to external and internal stimuli decreases.
 This way, he decreases the power of fear and helplessness, which he perceives as threatening and limiting but can’t respond to them with fighting, resistance, or running like how an adult does it.
 Eventually, he gets used to his surroundings’ patterns and habits, which are the opposite of the child’s way of thinking and acting.
 This adaptation and discipline go beyond the limits of the necessary education, which would be sufficient for society’s normal functioning.
 Such behavior is the result of neurotic patterns of parents, educators, and teachers who adapted equally in their childhood.
-Alienation from others also does its part: company becomes unnatural while making raising your child less spontaneous.
-Often, in a desperate maneuver of survival, the child numbs the whole body.
-If this deadening continues and lasts for a longer amount of time, bad habits, misconduct, disturbing behavioral and mental patterns begin developing.
+Alienation from others also does its part: the company becomes unnatural while making raising your child less spontaneous.
+Often, the child numbs the whole body in a desperate maneuver for survival.
+If this deadening continues and lasts for longer, bad habits, misconduct, and disturbing behavioral and mental patterns begin developing.
 Such a person is prone to depression.

 But suppose a baby’s mother isn’t lost but instead dies or abandons the child for whatever reason, and the child becomes unloved in his primary family.
 In that case, his condition of numbness becomes chronic and very serious.
 No matter how much the baby cries, each outbreak only serves to increase the pain of that loss because the mother will not return.
 The baby will sooner or later stop crying, and the membrane will chronically harden and distort the conductivity and perception of impulses from inside and around.
 The child will limit his self-expression and energy that he needs for growth, wishes, and his will to see those wishes through.
 This will eventually lead to self-isolation and will slip into an illusion, becoming unresponsive or in a state of depression, which will cause serious psychophysical damage if it takes too long.

-The child does not have a sufficiently developed ego for conscious rational control of emotions and lives in a rather black and white world.
-By constantly confronting a system of parents’ values and beliefs that he does not understand, that limits and disturbs him, and he develops anger.
+The child does not have a sufficiently developed ego for conscious rational control of emotions and lives in a rather black-and-white world.
+By constantly confronting a system of their parent’s values and beliefs that he does not understand, that limits and disturbs him, and he develops anger.
 Parents all too commonly perceive it as a threat to their authority.
 That’s why the child will suppress their negative and hostile feelings, from which suppression of similar feelings will develop.
-When that happens, parents think that they raised their child well.
-Parents and teachers describe this child as good, golden, or don’t know that he exists.
+When that happens, is that parents think they raised their child well.
+Parents and teachers describe this child as good, golden or don’t know that he exists.
 This, of course, is just a portrait of automation, which strongly influences the way we breathe, as it is based on fear.
 It is associated with a hard abdomen and tense muscles of the neck and jaw, leading to asthma, bronchitis, headaches, and migraines.